Best Narrative Design Tools for Game Developers (2026): 6 Picks

 Key Features

-- 160+ node types covering dialogue, branching, variables (boolean, integer, float, string, enum, arrays), arithmetic, comparison, and more
+- 80+ node types covering dialogue, branching, variables (boolean, integer, float, string, enum, arrays), arithmetic and comparison

 - Audio support for voice acting and sound effects attached to dialogue nodes